anirudhashastri/BlindSight/README.md

 ## Overview
 This repository contains the first high-fidelity prototype of the BlindSight project.

-The prototype focuses on delivering an intuitive user interface to empower visually impaired and physically disabled individuals to navigate and manage their computer's file system through voice commands.
-This prototype serves as a foundational step toward the final product and is designed to collect valuable user feedback for iterative improvements.
+BlindSight is our innovative approach to making computer systems more accessible and intuitive for individuals with complete or partial visual impairment.
+Using just a single key, users can navigate the operating system and perform essential tasks like text-file editing and OS manipulation (e.g., changing directories, listing files, creating folders, etc.).
+Our mission is to foster inclusivity in the tech space and empower individuals with disabilities by providing them with tools for equal representation in the digital world.

+NOTE:The current version of the system is designed specifically for visually impaired users.
+It is built with the assumption that users can hear and have basic motor skills to interact with the interface by clicking buttons.
 ---

 ## Objectives
 1. Develop a functional prototype with a **user-friendly interface** that aligns with the core functionality of the project.
 2. Demonstrate how design ideas have been translated into an **interactive prototype**.
 3. Lay the groundwork for **testing and refining the interface** based on feedback from target users.

 ![FlowChart](https://github.com/anirudhashastri/BlindSight/blob/2ed29c0bac7b5ed5cf44d75bc0213bc44d152230/images/flowchart.jpg)